TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         See the 'PROPERTIES' or 'EXAMPLES' sections below for details on what to put in the JSON payload.

+      console <uuid>

+        Connect to the text console for a running VM.
+For OS VMs, this will be the zone console.
+For KVM VMs, this will be the serial console and your VM will need to be setup with getty or similar running on the first serial device.

+        To end the serial console session hit CTRL-].
+For OS VMs, you'll need to do this at the start of a line, so generally this means pressing:
+        ENTER then CTRL-] then a dot character.
+For KVM VMs you should just need to press CTRL-] by itself.

       delete <uuid>

         Delete the VM with the specified UUID.
 The VM and any associated storage